giusepperaso/structura.js/docs/patches.md

 ## Apply patches mutatively

-Sometimes you may want to apply patches to an object without mutating it.
+Sometimes you may want to apply patches to an object without cloning it.
 You can do it via *applyPatchesMutatively*:

 ```typescript
 const original = [{ A: 1 }];